cocheuno/UWWITSCMKNIMEAnalytics/README.md

 ## Author

-**UWW ITSCM** - University of Wisconsin-Whitewater, IT Supply Chain Management
+**Timothy E. Carone** - Faculty, IT and Supply Chain Management, College of Business and Economics.
+University of Wisconsin-Whitewater,

 ## Support